dustinblackman/Championify/README.md

 Championify is a little program that downloads all the recent builds from Champion.gg and imports them in to your League of Legends to use within game!
 No hassle.
 Now with customization settings and a GUI!

-Windows and OSX are both supported, tested on Windows 8.1 and OSX 10.10.1.
+Windows and OSX are both supported, tested on Windows 8.1 and OSX 10.10.3.

 ![screenshot](https://i.imgur.com/2W3rKzK.png)

 Check out some more screenshots [here](https://imgur.com/2W3rKzK,ADYZ9ED,KNVRFs7,umDkx5j,scpQPBH,GpHtwKt#0)!

-Note this application is still in development, as far as I've tested it's worked great, but don't get overly surprised if you find a bug or two.

-This application is inspired by [ebildude123](https://github.com/ebildude123/champion.gg-item-set-creator) item set creator done in PHP.

 ---